scivolant/JIBApp/README.md

 ### A program to follow and manage investments using a SQL database.

-Main class: GestionSuivi.java, the program then runs in a window (not output, just modification of the database).
+Main class: GestionSuivi.java, the program then runs in a window (no output, just modification of the database).

+It uses a PostgreSQL database to store data.

+### Quickstart

+* The JIBApp.jar file enables to run the interface.
-It uses a PostgreSQL database to store data (use baseDeDonnees.sql and InitialisationBdD.sql to create the database).
+* However, to get a fully functional system, you need to create a PostgreSQL database (default name: "jibapp", default user: "postgres").
+To get a minimal functioning database, use baseDeDonnees.sql and InitialisationBdD.sql to create and populate the database.

+### About the structure

 Packages:
 * "accueil" - default/initial panel